Why good relations inside and outside of a product organisation are key to the success of a Product Owner.

 In such cases we normally try to find out on a team level what we can improve.
 But seldom do we investigate in the Product Owner’s role and how it was lived during the agile adoption.

 In this series of 3 blog posts I want to explore how Product Owners behave according to typical patterns and archetypal habits and how to overcome their flaws within the organisation.

 The role of a Product Owner

 The product owner’s responsibility is to maximize the value of the product resulting from work of the development team(s).
-Yet, Scrum does not tell how the product owner should act to reach maximum value for her product.
+Yet, Scrum does not tell how product owners should act to reach maximum value for their products.
 This is up to the agile organization to decide how to achieve this.

 An important principle to note is described in the Scrum Guide:

 For the Product Owner to succeed, the entire organization must respect his or her decisions.
 The Product Owner’s decisions are visible in the content and ordering of the Product Backlog.
 No one can force the Development Team to work from a different set of requirements.